Mathias Kristensen (footballer, born 1997): Esbjerg fB

-Kristensen came to Esbjerg fB from Næsbjerg RUI, where his dad was his coach the most of the years he spent there.
+Kristensen came to Esbjerg fB from Næsbjerg RUI, where his dad was his coach most of the years he spent there.
 After five years at Esbjerg and on his 15-years birthday, Kristensen signed a youth contract with the club.
 In March 2013, Kristensen went on a trial at Manchester United and afterwards on a trial at Fulham.
 Already at the age of 16, Kristen was a part of the U19 squad at Esbjerg.